PopicLab/insilicoSV/docs/use_cases.md

 For Duplications, setting `n_copies` to `1` (or not specifying it) creates a single additional chromosome copy (trisomy).

 ### Defining and using anchors
-An **anchor** defined by parentheses `()` in the SV's source grammar can be used to specify which part of a complex SV should overlap with an ROI
+An **anchor** defined by parentheses `()` in the SV's source grammar can be used to specify which part of a complex SV should overlap with an ROI.

 For example, in `A(BC) -> b`, the `BC` portion is the anchor.
 It is the only part of the SV that will be constrained to overlap with a given ROI.
 The anchor can be any contiguous sub-sequence of the source.
 For SVs without dispersions,